punkrockdev/server/README.md

 You then set this hash in your host file and rerun the playbook.
 More info on generating the password and optionally setting up a TLS certificate [in the documentation][jupyter-security].

+### Enable swap

+Similar to the notebook, override the `enable_swap` setting in the server's config file.

 [unattended-upgrades]: https://github.com/debops/ansible-unattended_upgrades
 [jupyter]: http://jupyter.org/